chromestone/Advances-In-XR/index.md

 We can see in the margins that for figures 3 and 4, the test dataset is balanced.

-An interesting phenomenon is that in fig. 5, the distribution (likelihood) of the finetuned model's predictions better matches that of the the compressed test dataset.
+An interesting phenomenon is that in fig. 5, the distribution (likelihood) of the finetuned model's predictions matches that of the compressed test dataset.
+However, the baseline is all over the place with a very strong bias towards predicting "activated".
 (We can see this by comparing the margins).

 ### eyeFER in Practice <a name="ePr"></a>